IrascibleBasil/pharis-mod-list/modlist.md

 # Rebalance		[<sub><sup>⭡</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)
 These mods rebalance the expansions as if they shipped with the game on release and makes the Sixth House, properly, the most difficult content in the game.
 If this sounds unappealing to you simply skip this separator.

+> **Note**
+>
-**Important Note: Each of these rebalance mods has multiple modular plugins and one full plugin, use only the full version.**
+> Each of these rebalance mods has multiple modular plugins and one full plugin, use only the full version.

 ### [Beware the Sixth House (Sixth House Overhaul)](https://www.nexusmods.com/morrowind/mods/46036)
 This makes Dagoth Ur, the Ash Vampires, all Dagoths, all ash slaves, corprus beasts, ascended sleepers and every other corprus beast to be incredibly difficult.
 They have lots of health.
 They do lots of damage.
 Their spells hurt, and some even regenerate health.